fieldtrip/website/development/module/peer.md

 ### Requirement: enough MATLAB licenses

 The default usage as explained above is to start one exemplar of MATLAB for each of the peers.
-The Mathworks license agreement allows you to start multiple instances of MATLAB on a single computer.
+The MathWorks license agreement allows you to start multiple instances of MATLAB on a single computer.
 So if you run 4 peerslaved plus one peermaster on a quad-core computer, you require only a single MATLAB license (which you would have needed anyway).
 If you run one or multiple peerslaves on another computer, you will also need a MATLAB license for those.
 Also on other computers you will need one license per computer.

 On Linux and Mac OS X we have an alternative implementation that consists of a peerslave command-line executable which is started from the unix command line.
 The command-line executable does not require a MATLAB license when waiting for an incoming job, but will require a license as soon as a job comes in.
 It uses the MATLAB engine to execute the job.
 The peerslave command line executable allows you to set up a large number of peerslaves that wait in the background, with hardly any computational requirements, but that can kick in as soon as you want to run a bacth of distributed jobs.